cortex-js/compute-engine/src/docs/guide-numerical-evaluations.md

 Changing the numeric mode to `complex` automatically sets the precision to 15.

 {% readmore "https://github.com/infusion/Complex.js" %} Support for the
 `complex` mode is implemented using the <strong>Complex.js</strong> library.
-This library is built-in with the Compute Engine.
-{% endreadmore %}
+This library is built-in with the Compute Engine. {% endreadmore %}

 ### `Auto` Numeric Mode

 When using the `auto` numeric mode, calculations are performed using bignum numbers.

 Computations which result in a complex number will return a complex number as a `Complex` object.

+To check the type of the result, use `ce.isComplex(expr.N().numericValue)` and `ce.isBignum(expr.N().numericValue)`.

 ## Simplifying Before Evaluating